matthieugomez/colorscheme/README.md

             r(colors) : ""239 243 255" "189 215 231" "107 174 214" "033 113 181""
 ```

-One can use the returned macros in a graph command:
+Use the returned macros in any graph command:

 ```
 sysuse nlsw88.dta